castorifet/WLSafe/README.md

-### WLSafe:Whitelist Safety Guard
+### WLSafe: Whitelist Safety Guard
-WLSafe is a utility to block untrusted executables.
+WLSafe is a utility designed to block untrusted executables.
-It will send SIGKILL (9) to all executables except current running executables and whitelisted executables.
+It will send SIGKILL (9) to all executables except the currently running ones and those explicitly whitelisted.

-### How to use
+### How to Use
-## Download binary from releases
+## Download Prebuilt Binary
-Pre-compiled binary will only work for glibc based linux distro.
+Precompiled binaries are only compatible with glibc-based Linux distributions.

-Go to Release Section --> 1.0.0 --> WLSafe to download
+Go to the Release Section → 1.0.0 → WLSafe to download.

-## Build it yourself
+## Build It Yourself
-Make sure you have build-essential (or similar things in other distro like build-base in alpine).
+Make sure you have build-essential (or the equivalent, e.g., build-base on Alpine).

-use gcc-10+ to compile the executable.
+Use gcc 10+ to compile the executable.

-### /etc/whitelist format
+### /etc/whitelist Format
-If there is no /etc/whitelist exists or the list is empty,
+If /etc/whitelist does not exist or is empty,

-WLSafe will block all new spawned executables.
+WLSafe will block all newly spawned executables.

-To add a whitelist,touch /etc/whitelist and write the ABSOLUTE path into it (like bash --> /bin/bash)
+To add a whitelist, create /etc/whitelist and write the absolute path of the executable (e.g., /bin/bash).

-You can also add /<dir>/* to allow all executables under this directory.
+You can also add entries like:  * to allow all executables within a directory.

-## WARNING
+### WARNING
-An incorrect whitelist set-up may cause your PC no longer boots.
+An incorrect whitelist setup may prevent your PC from booting.

-It is recommended to add system paths into the whitelist so that WLSafe will not block them.
+It is strongly recommended to add essential system paths to the whitelist so WLSafe does not block them.

-You can run the executable as a service but remember to add system path.
+You may run WLSafe as a service, but remember to whitelist system paths first.

-Do not complain to me if your PC bricked because it is not my code's problem.
+I am not responsible if your PC becomes unbootable—this is entirely at your own risk.

-USE THIS AT YOUR OWN RISK.
+USE THE UTILITY AT YOUR OWN RISK.